lynnjm7/ignorify/README.md

 ignorify rust  >> .gitignore
 ```

+# Disclaimer
+I have tested and use this tool on Linux.
+I haven't tested it on any other operating
+system.
+I see no reason why it shouldn't work.
+I do not currently have any plans
+on porting this tool to any other operating system.

 # License
 This project uses the MIT license.
 Please refer to LICENSE for more details.